pswathi1995/Gallery_app/doc.rst

 	Gallery is an application used to store the details of all the students and present the selected students profiles to the recruiter.

 	Overview:
-		* The student register into the application.
+		* The student registers into the application.
 		* The admin will either approve or reject the student profile.
 		* After approval, the student will have access to view his batchmates profiles.
-		* Admin can generate a view page for the recruter to view the profiles of the selected students.
+		* Admin can generate a view page for the recruiter to view the profiles of the selected students.

 Technical Requirements